-This feature is not supported in AArch64.
+Note Note This feature is not supported in AArch64.
+This feature is

-About reordering of tail calling sections on page 5-15.
+• About reordering of tail calling sections on page 5-15.

-• --branchnop, --no\branchnop on page 2-17.
+• --branchnop, --no branchnop on page 2-18.

 5.13 About reordering of tail calling sections

 A tail calling section is a section that contains a branch instruction at the end of the section.
 If the branch instruction has a relocation that targets a function at the start of another section, the linker can place the tail calling section immediately before the called section.
 The linker can then optimize the branch instruction at the end of the tail calling section to a NOP instruction.